Sunday, December 20, 2020

 RELATED POST

-In a May 9 Facebook post, Mr. Lee special the conditions he was facing.
+In a May 9 Facebook post, Mr. Lee specified his conditions.

 “Plans getting worse via the day.
-A lot of wind at the summit from the south aspect course facet… Chinese rope-fixing group not at CBC so every day of delay is a nightmare.”
+A lot of wind at the summit from the south aspect, of course, facet… Chinese rope-fixing group is not at CBC, so every day of delay is a nightmare.”

-He becomes taken to a health facility in Nepal wherein his condition had stepped forward.
-The China Daily mentioned the rescue team used a yak to pull him to safety.
+He was taken to a health facility in Nepal, where his condition improved.
+The China Daily mentioned that the rescue team used a yak to pull him to safety.

-In a statement, Australia’s Department of Foreign Affairs and Trade said it becomes presenting consular help.
+In a statement, Australia’s Department of Foreign Affairs and Trade said it is presenting consular help.

 “Death.
 Carnage.
 Chaos.
 Line-ups.
-Dead bodies on the path and in tents at camp four.
-People who I attempted to turn again who ended up demise.
-People being dragged down.
+Dead bodies on the path and intents at camp four.
+People who I attempted to turn against ended up dead.
+People are being dragged down.
 Walking over our bodies,” climber and “journey filmmaker” Elia Saikaly wrote.

-“Everything you study in the sensational headlines all played out on our summit night time.”
+“Everything you study in the sensational headlines played out on our summit night time.”

 He then defined people stepping over a dead body.

-“The early morning mild had revealed the gateway to the summit of Everest and in parallel an individual who had lost his lifestyles.
-Here all of us have been, chasing a dream and below our very feet there has been a lifeless soul.
+“The early morning mild had revealed the gateway to the summit of Everest and, in parallel, an individual who had lost his lifestyle.
+Here all of us have been, chasing a dream, and below our very feet, there has been a lifeless soul.
 Is this what Everest has to turn out to be?

 Mr. Lee’s rescue comes as any other climber, American attorney Christopher John Kulish, died on the descent from the summit on Monday (local time).